 An interesting category I've been thinking about lately is the non-ghost ghost story--books where the appearance of ghosts has a minor role and isn't fully explained, so readers ask themselves, Is the ghost real or representative of the main character's demons?
 I've seen this done well by Emily Wing Smith in THE WAY HE LIVED, Carol Lynch Williams in MILES FROM ORDINARY, and THE BOOK THIEF by Markus Zusak.*

 Tell me in the comments.
 Do you think it's Halloween season yet?
 Have you picked a costume?
-Are you sad that SCARY STORIES TO TELL IN THE DARK has a new illustrator?
+Are you happy or sad that SCARY STORIES TO TELL IN THE DARK has a new illustrator?

 * Sorry, authors, if I'm a dense reader and you didn't mean to leave this question up to interpretation.
 Feel free to chime in--especially if you're Markus Zusak so I can imagine an Australian accent as I read your comment.